tulipoaaaaa/codex_try/docs/user_guide.md

 - **Processors** – run batch processors on downloaded files.
 - **Corpus Manager** – browse and edit corpus contents.
 - **Balancer** – rebalance the corpus to match target allocations.
+- During rebalancing and corpus validation, a progress dialog shows task status and the action buttons are disabled until the job completes.
 - **Analytics** – view statistics and keyword trends.
 - **Logs** – monitor activity and errors.
 The status bar displays queue information so you can track running tasks.